RavinSG/obsidian-cyber/Data Governance.md

 - *Data owner*: the person that decides who can access, edit, use, or destroy their information
 - *Data custodian*: anyone or anything that's responsible for the safe handling, transport, and storage of information
-- *Data steward*: the person or group that maintains and implements data governance policies set by an organization
+- *Data steward*: the person or group that maintains and implements data governance policies set by an organisation

 ### Protecting data at every stage

-Most security plans include *a specific policy that outlines how information will be managed* across an organization.
+Most security plans include *a specific policy that outlines how information will be managed* across an organisation.
 This is known as a **data governance policy**.
 These documents clearly define procedures that should be followed to participate in keeping data safe.

 They place limits on who or what can access data.
 Security professionals are important participants in data governance.
 As a data custodian, you will be responsible for ensuring that data isn’t damaged, stolen, or misused.

+### Data subjects

+Data subjects are individuals *whose personal data is being processed*.
+This can include customers, employees, and partners.
+Data subjects often have rights regarding their data, such as the right to access, correct, or request the deletion of their data.”

 ### Data owners